kfonge/Coin_Toss/ReadMe.md

-This is a  coin toss game.
-This is my first attempt at a two player game using elements that I understand.
+This is a DOM based coin toss game -- heads or tails built with HTML, CSS and JavaScript

-Your dom project must meet these requirements:

-INSTRUCTIONS: Built with HTML, CSS and JavaScript (must be visual and use the DOM not the Console) Hosted on Github pages
+Requirements were that the game must:

-Must be a two player game (either against the computer or against another player)
+be a two player game (either against the computer or against another player)

-A win state - a way for the player to win the game
+contain a win state - a way for the player to win the game

-High score can be considered a win state

-A lose state - a way for the player to lose the game
+contain a lose state - a way for the player to lose the game

 A way to keep playing if the game is not over

 Multiple rounds to play - a round must begin, end, and there must be a way to check if the game should continue or the overall game is won or lost

+TECHNOLOGIES USED

+The main technologies used in this project were:

+1) The Math.random function to randomize the toss outcome
+2) Buttons and click events to move us through the stages of the game
+3) CSS animation to make the coin image rotate as a click event

+CHALLENGES ENCOUNTERED

+I struggled with seperating out the rounds for this project and deciding whether to embed my logic in if statements chronologically or to create seperate functions to begin rounds.

+FUTURE DEVELOPMENTS

+With more time, I would like to make the game more interactive by adding:
+1) sound effects
+2) a thumb-flick or other animation features to making the toss event more 3-D